Exploring the Northern California Coast

 The Pacific Ocean is framed by hillsides and redwood forests, too, for views made even finer on horseback.
 Chanslor Stables, a working western horse ranch, offers guided horseback or pony trail rides with breathtaking ocean overlooks.
 Follow miles of trails that take you to lofty mountaintops, grassy meadows, through wetlands and coastal dunes, or along the beach.
 Private rides are available, including the very popular journey that includes a picnic.

-Horse N Around Trail Rides is another equestrian delight, featuring a 60-minute sand dunes ride with panoramic views of Bodega Bay harbor and Sonoma Coastline, or a 90 minute beach ride that includes the dunes and harbor views, plus riding along a long stretch of beach; and trail rides on the Hagemann Ranch Trout Farm, a gorgeous family-owned ranch with spectacular views of the rolling coastal hills.
+Horse N Around Trail Rides is another equestrian delight, featuring 60-minute or 90-minute beach rides that include panoramic views of sand dunes, Bodega Bay’s harbor, and the Sonoma coastline; and trail rides at the Hagemann Ranch Trout Farm, a gorgeous family-owned property with spectacular views of the rolling coastal hills.

-The Salmon Creek and Goat Rock beaches are all part of the Sonoma Coast State Park, which stretches for 17 miles along the coast, from Bodega Bay in the south to about four miles north of the town of Jenner.
+The beaches at Salmon Creek and Goat Rock are part of Sonoma Coast State Park, which stretches for 17 miles along the coast— from Bodega Bay in the south to about four miles north of the town of Jenner.
 To learn more, read Discover Sonoma Coast State Park.

 Salmon Creek Beach